tarka/xcp/README.md

 * Optional aggressive parallelism for systems with parallel IO.
-Quick experiments on a modern laptop suggest there may be benefits to parallel copies on NVRAM disks, this is obviously highly system-dependent.
+Quick experiments on a modern laptop suggest there may be benefits to parallel copies on NVMe disks.
+This is obviously highly system-dependent.

 ### Anti-Features

-* Currenly only supports Linux, specifically kernels 4.5 and onwards.
+* Currently only supports Linux, specifically kernels 4.5 and onwards.
 Other Unix-like OS's may be added later.
 * Reportedly `copy_file_range` does not understand sparse files, and will expand any 'holes' on disk.
 One common use of sparse files is virtual disks